codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 ```

 You can set a layout attribute `app:behavior_hideable=true` to allow the user to swipe the bottom sheet away too.
 There are other states including `STATE_DRAGGING`, `STATE_SETTLING`, and `STATE_HIDDEN`.

+### Modal Sheets

+Modal sheets are basically Dialog Fragments that slide from the bottom.
+See [[this guide|Using-DialogFragment]] about how to create these types of fragments.
+Instead of extending from `DialogFragment`, you would extend from `BottomSheetDialogFragment`.

 ## Troubleshooting Coordinated Layouts